leon004/Pokedex-in-Angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # Pokedex-in-Angular

+## Development process

+You can see all the  [Developmente Process](https://www.youtube.com/playlist?list=PLVnW_lt8zVm0lblpRsrwA7UvvTYzwjL6v)  which includes an explanation in spanish